 From there it’s another long drive through nothing, to the “town” of Jacob Lake, where you can get a forgettable burger at a friendly inn; then south through a beautiful National Forest to the park’s northern unit.

-It’s smaller than Sellout Village.
+It’s smaller than Grand Canyon Village.
 One hotel, and a couple restaurants.
 You basically walk down the trail to Bright Angel Point and see the Canyon.
 You’d better like the view, because that’s the only one you’re getting.

 It’s a spectacular view, though.
-You can’t see as far up the Canyon from Hipster as you can from Sellout, but you’re actually on the brink of a couple of side canyons, and you’ve got near, middle, and far features to really give you a perspective on the size that you can’t get from Sellout.
+You can’t see as far up the Canyon from here, but you’re actually on the brink of a couple of side canyons, and you’ve got near, middle, and far features to really give you a perspective on the size that you can’t get from the South Rim.

 Bottom line: don’t go here instead of the South Rim.
 Yes, I know what the hipsters told you, but don’t even go here first.
 Millions of people get their first glimpse of the Canyon at the South Rim, and it’s popular for good reason.
 They’ve got the infrastructure to handle the crowds.
 It’s not a problem.

-The South Rim has the best view: That’s not just me talking, that’s the experts who decided the location.
+The South Rim has the best view: That’s not just me talking, that’s the experts who decided the location for the main park.
 When you visit the South Rim, it’s not a random point on the south side; it’s the place the experts decided offered the best view that could be had anywhere on the rim.
 You can see, even on a bad day, more than a hundred miles up the Canyon.
 You can see the view in both directions, east and west, sunrise and sunset.

 Yes, the Hipster Rim has more impressive features, and whatever, but in general?
 No. Don’t come here first, no matter how much the hipsters try to convince you.